 As for our students, today Public Policy enrolls 130 students.
 Our M.P.P. and Ph.D. graduates influence government policies, conduct cutting edge social science research, play key roles in philanthropic organizations, and teach and administer in education.

 It is important to acknowledge the people whose drive and commitment in the early years made the program the success it is today.
 Fred Wirt, Ben Kleinberg, Allan Rosenbaum, George La Noue, Marsha Goldfarb, Fred Pinkus and Jere Cohen were all instrumental to the department in its first decade in the 1970s.
 Adam Yarmolinsky, Marv Mandell, Cheryl Miller, Don Norris and Tim Brennan joined the program in the 1980s.
 Dave Marcotte, Nancy Miller and Pattee Fletcher joined the faculty in the 1990s, and David Salkever, John Rennie Short, Adele Kirk, Lauren Edwards, Susan Sterett, Pamela Bennett, Jane Lincove, and Zoë McLaren arrived in the last decade.
-Our newest faculty include Mir Usman Ali, Yusuke Kuwayama, and Loren Henderson, who joined us from the Department of Sociology, Anthropology, and Public Health.
+Our newest faculty include Mir Usman Ali, Yusuke Kuwayama, and Director Loren Henderson, who joined us from the Department of Sociology, Anthropology, and Public Health.
+In 2024, Chul Hyun Park joined the school as part of a growing effort to offer cybersecurity as a policy focus.

 As we train students to be active participants in the development of new policies and programs, we look forward with excitement to the next 50 years.